 In our case, we highly recommend Sucuri as your security solution.
-It comes with many features like free CDN and WAF (Web Application Firewall).
+This is because it comes with many features like free CDN and WAF (Web Application Firewall).

 Some of the frequently asked questions regarding hiding the WordPress admin directory and basic WordPress security are:

-WordPress is a popular CMS and most hackers are targeting it these days.
-So protecting your work, we recommend hiding your WordPress admin page or password protecting it.
+WordPress is a popular CMS, and most hackers are targeting it these days.
+To protecting your work, we recommend hiding your WordPress admin page or password protecting it.

 You can hide your WordPress login page using any free plugins we mentioned in this article.

 You will need to be in a secured hosting environment.
 Also, consider using a dedicated security plugin like Sucuri or iThemes security.